 Strobe lighting and flashlights

 Strobe lights (or flashlights) emit powerful bursts of light in a matter of milliseconds.
 If you’ve ever seen the paparazzi taking pictures of celebrities on the red carpet, you’ll know just how bright they can be!
 While most DSLR cameras come with in-built flashes, an external strobe will provide more power and allow you to adjust the amount of light emitted.
-As well as consuming much less energy than continuous lights, strobe lights are great for long-distance shots, providing plenty of power to ensure you capture your subject in as much detail as possible.
+As well as consuming much less energy than continuous lights, strobe lights are great for long-distance shots, high key lighting photography and providing plenty of power to ensure you capture your subject in as much detail as possible.
 Strobe lighting also provides slightly different effects to continuous lighting, allowing you to play around with different lighting setups.

 Adjustable lighting kits

 Adjustable lighting kits are intuitive packages designed to contain everything you need to light up your studio in a way that suits your needs.
 If you’re keen to minimise the time you spend searching for various bits of lighting gear, such a kit could be a lifesaver.
 Most adjustable lighting kits contain a softbox, reflectors, a boom arm, an adjustable light stand, and dimmable light heads.
 When used in tandem, these various technologies will help you create the perfect lighting arrangement in a matter of minutes — fabulous news if you’re short on time (and patience!).